HollingsworthLLP First Year Mock Trial Competition

 The new competition, the HollingsworthLLP First-Year Mock Trial Competition, will be hosted for the first time in the Spring 2024 semester.
 The first day of the competition will be hosted at a local courthouse, and the second day at GW Law.
 Semi-finalists will be paired with HollingsworthLLP attorneys as coaches for one week, and will compete for the Championship at the courtroom in HollingsworthLLP’s office in Washington, D.C.—with HollingsworthLLP attorneys serving as judges.

 We are excited for this partnership with HollingsworthLLP!

-1L students compete with a partner in the First-Year Competition.
-A full case packet is given to all competitors and the teams of two are instructed to prepare one pre-assigned side, either prosecution or defense.
-Each team is assigned an individual student coach that will work with the competitors to help them develop a case theory, instruct them on the logistics of a mock trial competition, and even set up scrimmages with other teams.
+1L students compete as a team of four students in the HollingsworthLLP First-Year Mock Trial Competition.
+A full case packet is given to all competitors and the teams of two are instructed to prepare both sides of the case, either plaintiff/prosecution or defense.
+For each side, two students will be attorneys and two will be witnesses, alternating for each side.
+Each team is assigned an individual student coach that will work with the competitors to help them develop a case theory, instruct them on the logistics of a mock trial competition, and set up scrimmages with other teams.
 Student coaches are Board members who have usually taken classes in evidence and trial advocacy, or competed in external trial competitions.
 Tip sessions and office hours are also held to give competitors extra help along the way.

 Competitors are judged by local practitioners, professors, other legal professionals, and Board members.
-The competition runs all day and offers for membership go out to those students who display exemplary trial skills and professionalism.
-The best competitors advance to compete in semi-finals rounds and one final round of the competition, and one outstanding competitor receives an award for Best Advocate.
+The competition runs all day and offers Board membership to those students who display exemplary trial skills and professionalism.
+The best competitors advance to compete in semi-finals rounds and one final round of the competition, hosted at the courtroom in HollingsworthLLP’s office in Washington, D.C.